 Let’s dive into five SSD-related storage trends that can improve overall government efficiency and demonstrate how to improve public sector performance.

-Data center SSDs have historically used the SATA and SAS protocols to connect to servers.
-Even though the two protocols are designed for spinning disks, SATA and SAS SSDs are much faster than HDDs at reading and writing data.
+Data center SSDs have historically used the SATA and SAS interfaces to connect to servers.
+Even though they were designed for spinning disks, SATA and SAS SSDs are much faster than HDDs at reading and writing data.

-Now, SSDs are even faster due to the emergence of the NVMe protocol, which is purpose-built for flash memory and significantly speeds up application performance.
+Now, SSDs are even faster due to the emergence of the high-speed NVMe protocol, which is purpose-built for flash memory, runs on a PCIe interface and significantly speeds up application performance.

 How to solve government data challenges with SSDs